CAREamics/careamics.github.io/docs/guides/dev_resources/website.md

 ### Adding a new notebook

 1. Add the notebook to `scripts/notebooks.csv`, without using spaces.
-The third column specifies the path to the page in the application section, while the last column is used as title.
+The second column specifies the path to the page in the application section, while the last column is used as title.
 2. You can test the notebook by running `sh scripts/notebooks.sh` then `mkdocs serve`.